 This video, the third in a series of five videos on the Lord's Prayer, uses a multimedia presentation to examine the fourth petition, "Give us this day our daily bread" and what is meant by daily bread.
 See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
 The video is part of Images of Faith, a collection…

-This video uses a short story to illustrate important aspects of the Eighth Commandment.
+This video consists of a short story which illustrates grace and forgiveness.
 See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
 The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the LCMS, WELS, and ELS.